Child Sexual Exploitation

 Sexual exploitation through street grooming can include:

-- receiving money or goods in payment for someone to have sex with a child (also referred to as child prostitution)
+- Using the threat of violence, drugs and alcohol to control and giving money or presents in payment for someone to have sex with a child (also referred to as child prostitution)

 Online sexual exploitation can include:

-- asking children to participate in non-contact sexual activities such as engaging in sexual conversations online or via mobile telephone
+- asking children to engage in sexual chats online or by mobile telephone

-- asking children to take and share indecent images of themselves online or through a mobile telephone
+- asking children to take and share indecent photos of themselves

-- asking children to display sexualised behaviours or perform sexual acts that are recorded or shared live via webcam
+- asking children to perform sexual acts that are recorded or shared live via webcam

 - arranging to meet a child in person for the purpose of sexually abusing them.